Gun Control Groups Rush To Stop Austinite From Publishing Designs For 3D-Printed Guns

 "I don't believe that American gun control is literally dead, but I do believe that many times in our company's history we have spiritually killed American gun control," Wilson says with a chuckle.
 "We've killed its ambition.
 We've killed its practical purpose.
 We've killed its political dimensions or what was considered politically realistic.
 Of course, with immediate downloadable guns all over the internet, that's an important dimension of the right to keep and bear arms that will always be with us."

 Surprisingly, Wilson says he does, in fact, believe in a measure of gun control.
 He says he's fine with local communities deciding – by consensus – what types of weapons they will and will not allow.
 His fight is with federal gun control.
-And unless gun control groups succeed in blocking his website – he's won.
+And unless gun control groups succeed in blocking his website – he's won this round.